farrucho/mario-kart-rl/README.md

 * frame stacking + CNN observations

 The agent is able to:
-* completing races consistently
+* complete races consistently
-* achieving top placements
+* achieve top placements
 * make smart shortcuts
 * defense (dodge other players items)
 * attack (use items at the right time)